 Only 55 pairs of these jeans were made, which makes them super exclusive.
 They have a secret camouflage binding and blue checkered lined pockets that you can see in the pic in the top right corner.
 I love little shit like that because it makes you feel like you have a special secret in your pants that for once has nothing to do with excrement or drugs.
 Also, the zippers are one-of-a-kind vintage things that look like something you'd find on an antique gimp mask.
 They have darting at the knees and fit slim-straight instead of skinny, which is great because I hear skinny jeans can really fuck up your sperm count.

-I've paired these fashion jeans with "Odorono," one of my favorite songs from The Who Sell Out, a murky but brilliant concept album that tackles everything from the stupidity of war to consumerism.
+I've paired these fashion jeans with "Odorono," one of my favourite songs from The Who Sell Out, a murky but brilliant concept album that tackles everything from the stupidity of war to consumerism.
 "Odorono" stands out because it's basically a long jingle for some made up deodorant company, exposing how beauty marketers use fear to push us their useless nonsense.
 Like the jeans, you can enjoy it on a bunch of different levels.
 You can dig it because it is a rocking tune, or you can go a little deeper and discover all these little ideas and details.
 There is much more going on with "Odorono" and these jeans than meets the eye.

 Henrik Vibskov Blazer X Rick James's "Ghetto Love"

 I feel really bad for a lot of young kids, because most of them have no idea how amazing Rick James's music was.
 They think it's all about that Dave Chapelle skit.
 But Rick was a psycho funk-punk genius and Street Songs is one of the best records of its era (plus Rick used to be a in a band with Neil Young).
 Rick was such bad motherfucker, he could wear red patent leather knee-high heels on his album cover and still get crazy respect from super insecure hood dudes who'd slit your throat if they thought you were accusing them of being a butt-bumper.
 You couldn't punk Rick out because he just didn't give a fuck.
-So anytime I feel weird about wearing something that is a little out there, like this peculiar color-blocked Vibskov blazer, I just think of Rick in his make-up and skin-tight leather pants.
+So anytime I feel weird about wearing something that is a little out there, like this peculiar colour-blocked Vibskov blazer, I just think of Rick in his make-up and skin-tight leather pants.
 If Rick could wear all that shit and still bang beaver, then I'm good to go.

 Dior Homme Distressed Sweater X A$AP Mob's "Freeze" featuring A$AP Rocky and Jim Jones

 I'm not usually into older fashion brands, just because I like to support younger designers.
 But if I could ever kick it with Harlem MCs like A$AP Rocky and Jim Jones, you better believe I would come correct with some haughty shit to show them I can get my shine on like a dope rapper.
 I'm planning on going to the Jeremy Scott show next week, which is probably where I will rock this sweater.
-I know Rocky and Jeremy are cool with eachother, so if I run into that Pretty Motherfucker at the show I'll tell him you guys said "Wassup."
+I know Rocky and Jeremy are cool with each other, so if I run into that Pretty Motherfucker at the show I'll tell him you guys said "Wassup."
 Considering he and I are both fans of getting fresh and big bootys, we probably have a lot to talk about.
 In the meantime, I'll be bumping this mixtape to get in the zone for Fashion Week, espescially the song "Freeze," which features Rocky and Jimmy.
 It makes me feel like a Harlem crack kingpin ballin' out and sippin' lean.
 Hopefully that vibe will go over well with all the new friends I'll make this week!